February 17, 2016 · Written by Foodtolive Team

 - Regular stool.

-Pregnant women often suffer from constipations.
+Pregnant women often suffer from constipation.
 This problem can be solved by means of eating more fiber.
-Chia seeds are a great source of insoluble fiber (that helps the food move down the digestive tract) while being low in fat and calorie, which makes eating chia seeds during pregnancy a great solution for constipations at different trimesters.
+Chia seeds are a great source of insoluble fiber (that helps the food move down the digestive tract) while being low in fat and calorie, which makes eating chia seeds during pregnancy a great solution for constipation at different trimesters.